BawdyAnarchist/quBSD/Future_Development.md

 	- /var/log/quBSD.log - line added to /usr/local/etc/X11/xinit/xinitrc to remove the log at each startx
 		- log isn't working as well as I'd hope.

+	- /jails/0base installer needs to create the /rw/ folder, or appjails based on it, won't mount properly

 ### BEST PRACTICES / CLEANUP